kevinash/ai-in-sports/README.md

-# ai-in-sports
+# AI in Sports With Python

-Source code for AI in Sports with Python
+Source code for my course [AI in Sports with Python](http://activefitness.ai/ai-in-sports-with-python).